 What Does Bells Up Mean?

-The name Bells Up refers to a dramatic moment in a classical music score instructing French Horn players to raise their instruments’ bells, projecting sound with maximum intensity.
+The name Bells Up refers to a dramatic moment in a classical music score, instructing French Horn players to raise the instrument’s bell, projecting sound with maximum intensity.
 Bells Up is a nod to the location of the winery on Bell Road and that French horn moment.
 Music continues to be a part of Dave’s professional life: he names his wines after various pieces of classical music, and the label includes an image of a French horn.

 Today, Dave leads visitors through one-on-one private tastings at the estate winery.
 Bells Up produces pinot noir, rosé, pinot blanc, seyval blanc, syrah, and cabernet sauvignon from estate vineyards in Willamette Valley and micro-sites in Eastern Oregon.
 Note that Bells Up produces only 600 cases per year.
-If you want it, order it now!
+If you want it, don’t wait to order it.

-This wine can be drunk now, but would benefit from some time in the bottle in order best show the elegance, red-fruit flavors, and acidity.
+I feel about the 2022 Jupiter as I did about the 2021: This wine can be drunk now, but would benefit from some time in the bottle in order best show the elegance, red-fruit flavors, and acidity.
 Decanting is an option if you prefer to drink it young.
-The 2021 Jupiter Estate Pinot Noir can be aged up to nine years.
+The 2022 Jupiter Estate Pinot Noir can be aged up to nine years.

 Contact the winery for tastings and to order wine.